A Commitment-based Authentication model for Key Exchange protocols: Introduction

 \section{Introduction}

-Secure key exchange protocols are a fundamental part of cryptography and perhaps one of the most important paradigms in asymmetric cryptography.
-This kind of protocols allows two parties, without the need of any previous common knowledge of any shared information, to be in possession of a shared secret.
-This secret is then usually used to encrypt the information transmitted from one to another, by means of symmetric cryptography \cite{doi:10.1137/S0097539702403773}.
-It is therefore imperative that these protocols are secure and provide assurance that, at the end of it, the generated shared secret is only known by the two parties involved.
+Secure key exchange protocols are a fundamental paradigm in cryptography, arguably one of the most important branches of computational mathematics.
+These protocols allow parties to derive a shared secret from the exchange of public cryptographic material.
+This secret is then usually used to encrypt the information transmitted between them, by means of symmetric cryptography \cite{doi:10.1137/S0097539702403773}.
+It is therefore imperative for these protocols to be secure and provide assurance that, at the end of it, the generated shared secret is only known by the parties involved.

-The paradigm of safely exchanging message over unreliable channel has been object of study for a long time: first, trying to model the paradigm, then coming up with solutions within this model.
+The paradigm of safely exchanging message over unreliable channel has been object of study for a long time: first, trying to model the paradigm, then constructing protocols within this model.
 Among them, we highlight \cite{10.1007/3-540-44987-6_28,cryptoeprint:1998/009}, which provide a complete solution for modeling the differences between reliable (i.e. authenticated) and unreliable (i.e. unauthenticated) channels, and proving the security of protocols, which include key agreement protocols, in the latter, and how to construct them from protocols on the former.

-Currently, secure key exchange protocols are mostly based on KEX-type solutions like Diffie-Hellman variants (DH, ECDH, ...) and similar algorithms.
-In the 90's, a series of quantum algorithms were published, including Shor's algorithm \cite{Shor_1997}, that were shown to effectively solve the mathematical problems behind most public-key cryptography algorithms, like the discrete logarithm problem or the factorization of integers problem.
+Currently, secure key exchange protocols are mostly based on KA-type solutions like Diffie-Hellman.
+In the decade of 1990's, a series of quantum algorithms were published, including Shor's algorithm \cite{Shor_1997}, that were shown to effectively solve the mathematical problems behind most public-key cryptography algorithms, including the discrete logarithm problem or the factorization of integers problem.
 These critical findings, along with the practical advance on the development of quantum computers and the difficulty and cost of such a migration, forced the cryptography community to start looking for alternatives that are resistant to quantum computing.
-In this scenario, in 2016, the National Institute for Standards and Technologies (NIST) announced the launch of a process, with the objective of coming together with quantum-resistant cryptographic solutions for public-key cryptography needs, specifically suitable digital signature and key establishment.
-With regards to key establishment, the call specified that looked for Key Encapsulation Mechanisms specifications, which not only are efficient and versatile but also easy to derive from weaker Public Key Encryption algorithms, based on transformations such as Fujisaki-Okamoto and variants \cite{10.1007/978-3-319-70500-2_12,10.1007/978-3-540-40974-8_12}.